Massiafz/Project/README.md

 ## ❓ Instructions To Run ❓
-To retrieve the program, first clone this GitHub repository inside a terminal with the command below:
+To retrieve the program, first ensure git is installed on the computer you are using, then clone this GitHub repository inside a terminal with the command below:

 ```
 git clone https://github.com/Massiafz/Project.git